Macil/DCPU-16-Assembler/README.md

 source file is being compiled to, then the contents of the file will exactly match what is written into the final binary.
 Example usage:
 `.incbin "some file.bin" le`

+The .INCLUDE instruction is followed by a quoted filename of an assembly file to include at this location.
+The source will be read as if the included file's source was where the .INCLUDE instruction was to begin with.
+Example usage: `.include "otherfile.dasm16"`

 Custom NB-Opcodes
 -----------------